 next sleep that the dream repeat itself more clearly.

-You can work on analyzing your dreams every day, otherwise it may be hard to assess how they evolve or progress in time.
+You can work on analysing your dreams every day, otherwise it may be hard to assess how they evolve or progress in time.

 Hints for understanding